+While our method demonstrates strong robustness under missing-audio conditions, several limitations remain.
+First, extending the framework to scenarios where the visual or textual modalities are absent is non-trivial and warrants future investigation.
+Second, although the reconstruction enhances predictive performance, it does not guarantee interpretability or perceptual fidelity of the generated audio features.
+Finally, the reliance on transformer-based architectures introduces higher computational overhead compared to lightweight fusion models, which may restrict deployment in real-time or resource-constrained environments.

 In conclusion, we present a knowledge-transfer network which utilizes a consistency loss for the task of multimodal learning with a missing modality for multimodal sentiment analysis.
 Our method specifically reconstructs the missing modal information and fuses it with the available modalities through a cross-modal attention network.
-Through extensive experiments on three human language sentiment analysis benchmarks, it shows that our method outperforms other baseline approaches and is capable of achieving comparable results to fully supervised multi-modality methods.
+Through extensive experiments on three sentiment analysis benchmarks, we demonstrate that the proposed method outperforms other baseline approaches and is capable of achieving comparable results to fully supervised multi-modality methods.